How to Get a Mortgage with a New Job

 The standard requirement for payslips required to apply for a mortgage is 3 month’s worth of payslips and two year’s P60 forms.
 Some lenders may choose to undergo the mortgage process with a lower amount of payslips, however this is uncommon.

 For many lenders, part of the lending criteria is that the applicant will provide payslips for the last three or more months to prove their income.
-If you have not been in work for a few months and are unable to provide three recent payslips, then this could cause a problem when you are applying for your mortgage.
+If you have not been in work for a few months and are unable to provide three recent payslips, then this could cause a problem when applying for your mortgage.
 You could wait until you have been in the job for six months, so that you can provide the proof of income through payslips, although some lenders will accept a letter from your employer that confirms your salary instead.

 Some people choose to delay their mortgage application if they are due to switch jobs or try to get a mortgage agreed before they start the job application process.
 However, if it is necessary to change jobs and buy a home at the same time, there are still solutions for this.